mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

 Having that said, most of the `visit_*` methods are really simple.
 For example,

- - what does it mean to visit a `S` node?
-When we visit a `S`, we just have to return the actual value of that scalar;
+ - what does it mean to visit an `S` node?
+When we visit an `S`, we just have to return the actual value of that scalar;
- - what does it mean to visit a `A` node?
+ - what does it mean to visit an `A` node?
 When visiting an array, we just have to visit each of the array's elements and return the array;
  - what does it mean to visit a `Var` node?
 When we visit a variable node we need to see if the variable is defined in our `var_lookup` dictionary and retrieve its value from there; similarly, in an `Assignment` node we need to get the result of what we want to assign and save it in our `var_lookup` dictionary;
  - what does it mean to visit a `Statements` node?
-A `Statements` node really is a collection of statements that needs to be executed in order, so when we visit a `Statements` node we need only visit all children of the `Statements` node.
+A `Statements` node really is a collection of statements that need to be interpreted in order, so when we visit a `Statements` node we need only visit all children of the `Statements` node and return the result of the last statement.

 Here is the code for these five `visit_*` methods: